5 Free Apps for Reminders to Take a Break From Screens

 Continuous screen usage can lead to severe eye strain, neck pain in the cause of phones, and sitting too long causes health issues too.
 It’s also surprisingly easy to avoid all these problems by simply switching off every once in a while.
-Usually, a reminder is all you need, and that’s .
+Usually, a break reminder app is all you need.

 For most people, Stretchly is the break reminder that will change how you use the computer.
 The app enables both micro-breaks as well as scheduled long breaks that will keep you focussed.